 The Certificate in NGO and Nonprofit Studies at KPU prepares students for voluntary and entry-level work at NGOs (Non-Governmental Organizations).
-In Canada, the nonprofit and voluntary sector is the second largest in the world, with over 1 million full-time (FTE) paid employees.
+Over 2 million Canadians work in over 170,000 charitable and nonprofit sector organizations (86,000 registered charities) that generate about 8.5% of Canada's total GDP.
+There are nonprofit organizations worldwide, including over 500,000 in Germany, over 1 million in India and nearly 1.6 million 501(c) organizations in the US.
 The number of NGOs operating worldwide has been expanding exponentially since WWII, and this presently represents a growing labour market.

 There is an increasing move towards professionalization in this area, and KPU's targeted introduction to disciplines in both the Faculty of Arts and the School of Business ensures that graduates have covered comparative perspectives on civil society, voluntary action and philanthropy, as well as key aspects of financial management and accountability.